Sienci-Labs/Resources/superlongboard/slb-manual.md

 1. If both the touch plate and TLS trigger the same response, then everything is working as expected.

-Once this all seems to be working, see this documentation on how to set up tool changing (<a href="https://resources.sienci.com/view/gs-additional-features/#tool-changing" target="_blank" rel="noopener">gSender tool changing feature</a>) and make sure you select the 'Fixed tool sensor' option.
+See this documentation on how to set up tool changing (<a href="https://resources.sienci.com/view/gs-additional-features/#tool-changing" target="_blank" rel="noopener">gSender tool changing feature</a>) and make sure you select the 'Fixed tool sensor' option.

 ## Rotary Axis